-The multi-role fighter jets will join Belgian F-16s, England’s Eurofighter Typhoons and American F-22 Raptors, among other aircraft, at the Royal International Air Tattoo from July 14 through July 16 at Royal Air Force Fairford.
+The multi-role fighter jets will join Belgian F-16s, England’s Eurofighter Typhoons and American F-22 Raptors, among other aircraft, at the Royal International Air Tattoo from July 14 through July 16 at RAF Fairford.

 “This definitely goes along the lines of building partner coalitions,” Maj.
 Nick Krajicek, the slot pilot, flying the No. 4 jet, told Military.com during an interview here at the base.

 Military.com caught up with members of the team and even took a ride in an F-16D two-seater on April 21.

 Krajicek said the Thunderbirds also work with allied teams stateside, too.
 Earlier this month, the Thunderbirds, part of the 57th Wing at Nellis Air Force Base, Nevada, flew with Patrouille de France demonstration team over Nevada and California.

 “The Thunderbirds have a really important mission engaging the public,” said Lt.
 Col. Jason Heard, the commander and leading pilot of the air demonstration team.